Edinburgh: Extraordinary futures await.

 English language requirements

-Regardless of your nationality or country of residence, you must demonstrate a level of English language competency at a level that will enable you to succeed in your studies.
+Regardless of your nationality or country of residence, you must demonstrate a level of English language competency which will enable you to succeed in your studies.

 English language tests